girardi69/LambdaCollectionsT1/LambdaNode.md

 ```

 8. <b>Response for an API Gateway</b> The response is done via an object.
 This is done with an object.
+In this case the response is a json file that will be used from the API gateway.

 ```javascript
 exports.first = function(event, context, callback) {